Christopher Cross: Freedonia

-and an EP titled "Bring Back The Dinosaurs" (2021).
+and an EP titled Bring Back The Dinosaurs (2021).

 Flamingo

-One common feature of Cross's album covers is the appearance of a flamingo.
+A common feature of Cross's album covers is the appearance of a flamingo.
 According to Cross, there is no meaning behind this other than the painting chosen for his first album cover featured the bird, which has been used as a motif ever since.

+Personal life

+Cross was married to Roseanne Harrison from 1973 to 1982.
+They had one son, Justin.
+He was married to Jan Bunch from 1988 to 2007.
+He had two children in that marriage, Madison and Rain.